jsiek/abstract-binding-trees/src/rewriting/examples/BlogTypeSafety10Easy4Med1Hard.lagda.md

 M —→* N = recursiveᵒ mreduce (M , N)
 ```

-Here are a couple examples uses of the multi-step reduction relation.
+Here are a couple uses of the multi-step reduction relation.

 ```
 X₀ : #($ (Num 0) —→* $ (Num 0)) 1